Introduction

 I also hold fourteen patents, play three instruments, co-own a successful software company, authored a hit computer game, published a novel in English and French, and most recently became known worldwide for solving Fermat's Last Theorem, the longest-running problem in mathematics.

 It sounds like bragging, but what is most important to me is that I have saved over sixteen thousand lives.
 I could see saved life number 14 looking at me from the audience.
-He was sitting with my parents, grandparents, and little sister.
+He was sitting with my parents, grandparents and little sister.
 As the proverb says, 'But there is a friend that sticketh closer than a brother.'
 That's Matt, and at six foot eight he really stands out in a crowd, especially when he's surrounded by nearly 100 percent white people.

 I stood as my section of the graduate class stood.
 I'm towards the front of the line as it's alphabetical.
-Finally, they announced: 'John W. Cook, receiving a bachelor's degree in Physics, Mathematics, Chemistry, and Computer Science.'
+Finally, they announced: "John W Cook, receiving a Bachelor's Degree in Physics, Mathematics, Chemistry and Computer Science."

 I started across the stage to the applause.
 Then the announcement continued, "In addition to being eight years old, he is the first quad major at our University."

 I stepped up to take my diploma and get my traditional handshake, but the University President put a hand on my shoulder to keep me from following the other students around the stage and back to our chairs.
-"For groundbreaking work in Mathematics, Chemistry, and Physics he is also being awarded a Master's Degree in each of those fields."
+"For groundbreaking work in Mathematics, Chemistry and Physics he is also being awarded a Master's Degree in each of those fields."

 I haven't been surprised by anything for thirteen months.
 That's when I became omniscient.
 I know things.
 Just about everything there is to know.
 I already had a near photographic memory, but an experiment from a few hundred thousand years in the future attempted to send information into the past.
 It didn't work as expected, and now I can remember the future too.

-Someone might be thinking that remembering the future doesn't sound like omniscience, which is knowing everything.
+Someone might think that remembering the future doesn't sound like omniscience, which is knowing everything.
 That's because I can remember every future.
 My future selves can go places, do things, even get themselves killed in the pursuit of knowledge and I remember it all.
 If I want to know what you did yesterday, they can kidnap you, pump you full of drugs and interrogate you and learn every secret you have.
 I remember it, and you don't because it never happened.
 It's a very practical form of omniscience.

 That's why I'm not surprised.
 But I'm supposed to be.
 My future selves are watching this moment via a video recording so I know I look surprised.
 I can remember the look on my face.
-But I particularly like the look of surprise that came next, it was one of my best.
+But I particularly like the look of surprise that came next.
+It was one of my best.

-"But, after reviewing his work in Physics.
-Particularly the invention of high temperature superconductors, and the work involved in describing the mathematical underpinning of the quantum effects involved, extending the boundaries of human knowledge in a brand new and unexpected direction, as well as reviewing the extensive published papers on the subject, it is the pleasure of The University of Tulsa and its Doctoral Committee to award John W. Cook a Doctorate of Philosophy of Physics.
+"Additionally, after reviewing his work in Physics," he paused to gather himself.
+"Particularly the theory and subsequent discovery of high temperature superconductors, his work in describing the mathematical underpinning of the quantum effects involved, extending the boundaries of human knowledge in a brand new and unexpected direction, as well as reviewing his extensive published papers on the subject.
+It is the pleasure of The University of Tulsa and its Doctoral Committee to award John W Cook a Doctorate of Philosophy in Physics.
 Congratulations, Doctor John Cook," he said, reaching out to shake my hand.

 There was massive applause from the audience as I vigorously shook his hand.
 He handed me the sheepskin, though it was just a prop.
 Even my fellow graduates were applauding and cheering wildly.
 When the cheering stopped, I was still standing there.
 The University President put his hand back on my shoulder, turned me in the correct direction and gave me a little push to follow my classmates.

-Amidst the laughter, he quipped, "Seems we stunned him as much as he's stunned us."
+Amidst the laughter, he quipped, "Seems I managed to stun him as much as he's stunned us."
 Then he continued down through the graduates.
 Eventually we were back in our seats, the Valedictorian gave the final address, we tossed our caps, congratulated each other, and found our families.
-Before I could find mine I was cornered by the four Deans: Dr Thompson, Dr Maytubby, Dr Rice, Dr Gunner.
-They were heads of Psychology, Chemistry, Physics and Mathematics respectively.

 "You gentlemen are not nice for springing that surprise on me.
 But regardless, thank you very much!"
 I told them as I shook their hands.
 "You are all coming to my graduation party I hope?"